dkvz/majorsetbe/README.md

 - [ ] Site logo should probably be smaller on mobile and also should link to homepage
 - [ ] There's apparently things we need to translate in the pot file thingy
 - [ ] Is there a symbol library included?
+- [ ] Style the "Edit" link on pages and posts when logged in, maybe put it on top?
+We could probably just remove it since it's on the top UI when logged in.
 - [ ] Find fonts to use
 - [ ] Change the favicon
 - [ ] Check what we get as OpenGraph metadata